niubility000/PDJ-Media-Repeater/README.md

 Note: To change the settings or add a favorite sentence, you need login the filebrowser with an account which has the permission to "Create files and directories".
 It will add a "favorate.txt" file in current folder.
 ![Preview](https://github.com/niubility000/PDJ-Media-Repeater/blob/main/!!!attachments/screenshot3.jpg)

-To change the password, the root dir, the port..., please see "Filebrowser Settings with command lines".
+To change the password, the root dir, the port..., please see [Filebrowser Settings with command lines](https://github.com/niubility000/PDJ-Media-Repeater?tab=readme-ov-file#filebrowser-settings-with-command-lines).

 ## Media Files Requirements